 - the Rhine (in Alsace and Germany)

-23. Highest Mountain in Europe
+23. Highest Mountain in Europe is Mont Blanc in France

 France is home to Mont Blanc, the 2nd highest mountain in Europe, after Mount Elbrus in Russia.
 It rises to over 4808m above sea level.